junxit/us-congress-bills-109/metadata.md

 - 2006-11-15 — On agreeing to the Ehlers amendment (A001) Agreed to without objection.
 - 2006-11-15 — On agreeing to the resolution Agreed to without objection.
 - 2006-11-15 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.
+- 2006-11-16 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S11096; text as passed Senate: CR S11096)
+- 2006-11-16 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S11096; text as passed Senate: CR S11096)